lingui/js-lingui/docs/ref/react.rst

 .. component:: I18n

-   :param bool update: Subscribe to catalog and activate language updates
+   :prop bool update: Subscribe to catalog and activate language updates

 :component:`I18n` injects ``i18n`` object and ``i18nHash`` to child component, which may be lambda component, regular component or React element.
 This pattern is